lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 15.5.
 Notwithstanding anything in these Terms, certain Applicable Laws may imply warranties or conditions or impose obligations upon Lazada which cannot be excluded, restricted or modified except to a limited extent.
 To the extent that such legislation applies, these Terms shall be read subject to such Applicable Laws and nothing in these Terms is intended to alter or restrict the operation of such Applicable Laws.

 15.6.
-Notwithstanding anything to the contrary in these Terms, Lazada's total aggregate liability towards you for any direct loss or damage due to any and all events arising out of or in connection with these Terms, whether in tort (including negligence), breach of contract or otherwise, shall be limited to a sum to USD 1,000.
+Notwithstanding anything to the contrary in these Terms, Lazada’s total aggregate liability towards you for any direct loss or damage due to any and all events arising out of or in connection with these Terms, whether in tort (including negligence), breach of contract or otherwise, shall be limited to a sum to USD 1,000.
 To the extent permitted by Applicable Laws, any claim by you under or in connection with these Terms must be notified to Lazada within six (6) months from the date on which you and/or the party bringing the claim became aware or ought reasonably become aware of the act or omission on which the claim is based.
 For the avoidance of doubt, no Lazada Indemnitee will be liable for any claim you make after said deadline.

 **16.INDEMNITIES**